telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 1. **Open the Bin folder** of your project in Windows Explorer and **delete the old Telerik.Web.UI.* assemblies**.

-1. **Copy the new assemblies** from the new installation's Bin40 folder (for .NET 4.0; for .NET 3.5 you need Bin35 and Bin45 for .NET 4.5).
+1. **Copy the new assemblies** from the new installation's Bin40 folder (for .NET 4.0; for .NET 3.5 you need Bin35; for .NET 4.5 you need Bin45).
 If you are using a [hotfix]({%slug introduction/installation/using-the-hotfix-(dlls-and-scripts/skins-only)%}), go to the folder where you unzipped it.

 1. **Paste the new assemblies in the Bin folder** of your project in Windows Explorer.